Could your social media posts cost you your job? Read more

 Meet us at the bar: An interview with Andreea Deac

-Andreea Deac is the Managing Directory of accountancy practice firm Lexarox Accounts.
-She established the company in 2013 to support Europeans coming over to the UK.
-Concerned that she didn't have enough legal knowledge to run her business to her full potential, she decided to study our LPC and LLM.
-On completing her studies, she applied for an internship in New York.
-Whilst there, she decided to sit the US Bar Exam.
+Andreea Deac is the Managing Director of accountancy practice firm Lexarox Accounts.
+She established the company in 2013 to support Europeans coming to the UK.
+To enhance her legal knowledge and support her business, she decided to study our LPC and LLM.
+After having difficulties finding a training contract while managing her business, she decided to take a break from the UK.
+She applied for an internship in New York and went on to sit the New York Bar Exam.
+We caught up with Andreea to get her advice for other students considering studying for the US Bar Exam.

 How did you first become interested in law?